divyam02/dafrcnn-pytorch/README.md

 ________________________________________________________________________________________________________________________

 This particular experiment was with temporal data and is not publically available.
 Uses **camera trap images**.
+Consists of images from Chitals, Tigers, Sambar and Leopards.

 Source dataset  | Target dataset  |
 ----------------|-----------------|